 What are at stake are significant and extended implementation costs, delays in EHR ROI for many healthcare organizations, continued impacts on academic programs, and an unfortunate delay of the anticipated improvements in care based on expanded data.
-CMS estimates that a one (1) year delay could cost between $1 billion to $6.6 billion.
-This is approximately 10-30% of what has already been invested.
+Thus, CMS estimates that a one (1) year delay could cost between $1 billion to $6.6 billion.
+In short, this is approximately 10-30% of what has already been invested.

 If you are directly working on ICD-10 for your organization, you’ll want to stay tuned to H.R.4302 over the coming days.
 For more support, reach out to us today.